SocietyForArtisticResearch/texteditor-elm/README.md

 # Todo

+General:
+- How do we get the author's name?

 Casper:

 - media list displays as "no objects" when there are no objects, also when media list tab has not been selected, i.e. id is wrong or something like that